orsonteodoro/oiledmachine-overlay/README.md

 mean fresh install without problems or widely tested.

-Production ready means that it simply installs and the package is working acceptable without necessarily running test suites.
+Production ready means that it simply installs and the package is working acceptably without necessarily running test suites with minimal install features or the arbitrary tested USE flag combination at that time.

 But in this overlay, running test suites are optional but done so for mostly library packages or packages that are rarely used with unknown runtime